cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 See also [`formatNumber`](#formatnumber)

-# Utils library
+# Math library

-To use the Utils library, use the `require utils;` statement.
+To use the Utils library, use the `require math;` statement.

-The library contains various utility functions.
+The library contains various mathematical functions.

 ## distance